iodnoorov/hosts_file_editor/README.md

 2. Manual adding custom IP address (if blank its add 127.0.0.1 by default)

 ## Plans
-- Refactor to OOP and MVC pattern
+- Refactor to OOP and MVC pattern (It's not necessary to use MVC and OOP here, but for learning purposes)
 - ~~Add checkup for input text (must be url)~~
 - ~~Add manual IP address adding~~
 - Work with comments (adding, reading)